parham-dev27/IP-Information-Lookup/README.md

-Install The Requirements using: pip3 install -r requirements.txt
+Install The Requirements using:
+  'pip3 install -r requirements.txt'
     or
-  pip install -r requirements.txt
+  'pip install -r requirements.txt'

 Online Services/Sites Used: